The Cutting Edge

 4. Gerber 06 Auto

-The Gerber 06 Auto is the oldest model on this list, and it’s still as good as ever.
+The Gerber 06 Auto may be the oldest knife on this list, but it’s still one of the best.

-The 06 Auto was released in 2006 and developed specifically to help American service members who were deployed around the world.
-It has a robust design with a 3.6-inch blade in a drop-point or tanto blade made from S30V stainless steel.
+Originally launched in 2006, the 06 Auto was purpose-built for U.S. service members deployed around the globe.
+It features a rugged 3.6-inch blade in either a drop-point or tanto shape, crafted from premium S30V stainless steel.

 5. Boker Plus Intention II